Professor-Paradox/devops-docs/jenkins/deploy/index.md

 4. configure jenkins fresh setup
 5. create a shell script on "devops-vm" that can be trigger by jenkins-vm
 6. create a job in jenkins ui to trigger above script on "devops-vm"
-7. automate the build trigger from gihub so no manual interaction is needed.

 ### Explanation of below screenshots after jenkins starts